alesssia/MAP/README.md

 wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/ERR011/ERR011089/ERR011089_2.fastq.gz
 ```

-For the sake of simplicity, we suppose that they are downloaded in a folder called `data`, located in within the installation folder.
+For the sake of simplicity, we suppose that they are downloaded in a folder called `data`, located within the installation folder.
 This folder will also be our working directory, consequently, we will set the following parameters in the `MAP_parameter.sh` file:

 ```
 WORKINGDIR="./MAP/data"